cleanlab/cleanlab/README.md

 ![](https://raw.githubusercontent.com/cleanlab/assets/master/cleanlab/label-errors-examples.png)
 <p align="center">
 Examples of incorrect given labels in various image datasets <a href="https://l7.curtisnorthcutt.com/label-errors">found and corrected</a> using cleanlab.
+While these examples are from image datasets, this also works for text, audio, tabular data.
 </p>

 ## Run cleanlab